 Capital Assets.
-The Town's investment in capital assets for its governmental activities as of June 30, 2013, totals \$38,927,187 (net of accumulated depreciation).
+The Town's investment in capital assets for its governmental activities as of June 30, 2014, totals \$38,700,449 (net of accumulated depreciation).
 These assets include land, buildings, roads, machinery and equipment, park facilities and vehicles.
 Major capital asset transactions during the year include the following additions and disposals.

-- Addition of streets to the Town's maintenance system of \$5,292,000. - Construction costs incurred to complete the Town Hall Complex \$710,144. - Construction in Progress incurred for the remodel of the former town hall for the Police Department \$1,054,508. - \$54,301 for capital asset additions for Town vehicles, equipment, and software. - \$280,798 was spent on sidewalk improvements. - \$13,680 was spent on improvements at Wilgrove Park. - \$210,006 was spent for a new sweeper truck for the public works department.
+- Construction in Progress incurred for the remodel of the former town hall for the Police Department \$749,703. - \$254,037 for capital asset additions for Town vehicles, equipment, and software. - \$371,853 was spent on sidewalk improvements. - \$93,500 was spent for a backhoe for the public works department.